Master Suppression Strategies to Protect Your Personal Branding

 Ever Googled Yourself and Cringed?
 You’re Not Alone.

-A bad review, an angry tweet, or a misstep blown out of proportion can suddenly become your top search result—the first thing people see when they Google you.
+A harsh review, an old tweet, or a misleading headline can suddenly dominate your search results—and instantly reshape how people see you.

 Why Negative Content Can Destroy Personal Branding